-Group Family Day Care Programs must also have at least one staff person trained in both Cardiopulmonary Resuscitation (CPR) and first aid during all operating hours.
+course within three months of hire.
+This includes providers, assistants, substitutes and volunteers.
+Programs must have at least one staff trained in both Cardiopulmonary Resuscitation (CPR) and first aid.
 The CPR and first aid certificates must be appropriate to the ages of children in care.
-In addition, programs may also elect to enroll in a Medication Administration Training
+Providers must take Medication Administration Training